kanishkamisra/minicons/examples/surprisals.md

 #  -10.669326782226562,
 #  -0.0013275146484375]]
 ```
-To also get tokens in the output use:
+To also get tokens in the output, use the following code.
+Note: `minicons` adds an additional `0.0` log-probability for the first token/word as convention.

 ```py
 model.token_score(sentences)